Investment Advisers Act Framework

 SEC Oversight of Advisers

-Effective oversight of the advisory profession is critical to investor protection.
-The IAA believes that the SEC – an experienced and accountable governmental regulator – is in the best position to provide that oversight and that it should retain its primacy in investment adviser regulation.
-To that end, the IAA supports efforts to ensure that the agency can efficiently deploy sufficient resources for effective investment adviser oversight.
+Effective oversight of investment advisers is essential for maintaining an effectively regulated adviser industry and protecting investors.
+The IAA believes that the SEC, as an experienced and accountable governmental regulator, is best positioned to provide this oversight and should maintain its primary role in this area.
+The IAA supports efforts to ensure that the SEC has sufficient resources to oversee investment advisers effectively.

 Impact of Regulation on Small Businesses